 Whether you are free camping or have booked a specific site, to the extent that you can, you should consider the following factors before you decide on your site and start pitching your tent:

 1: Camp and travel on durable surfaces is the second of the Leave No Trace principles.
-Use existing campsites where possible and in areas without designated campsites, select a site consisting of durable surfaces, such as rock, sand, dry grass, snow or compacted dirt.
+Use existing campsites where possible.
+In areas without designated campsites, select a site consisting of durable surfaces.
+Examples areas rock, sand, dry grass, snow, or compacted dirt.
 In particular:

-– avoid sensitive, fragile and non-durable ground areas that will not recover quickly such as soft plants, muddy sites and fragile soil layers
+– avoid sensitive, fragile, and non-durable ground areas.
+Those that will not recover quickly such as soft plants, muddy sites, and fragile soil layers

 – stay within the boundary of your site

 – organise your activities to avoid damage to the surrounding vegetation

 If you can’t find a suitable location, drive/walk on until you can.
 At the end of your stay, leave your campsite as you found it, if not better.

 2: Look up and check the surrounding trees for signs of stress.
 Also, if there are any particularly loose or dead limbs that might fall onto your tent and campsite.

 3: Look down and clear the ground of sticks, stones, and other lumpy or sharp objects.
 These might damage your tent or be uncomfortable under your sleeping area.
 It’s a good idea to avoid ant nests too!
 Check also the surface material and consider how easily you will be able to hammer in the tent pegs.
 Pitch too close to trees and you will hit tree roots.
 Likewise, avoid rocky ground.

 – Check the location of the facilities to see if they are too close to your site, or too far away.
 You don’t want to necessarily be sleeping right next to the toilet facilities.
 But nor do you want to be trekking long distances to them either.